Certified Home Health Aide Training Programs and Requirements

 Certification as a Certified Nurse Assistant

 A home health aide can also seek certification as a certified nurse assistant (CNA).
-To become a CNA, an aide must complete 75 hours of state-regulated training and pass a comprehensive health exam.
+To become a CNA, an aide must complete 75 hours of state-regulated training and pass a comprehensive home health exam.
 Because the duties, training and skills required of CNAs are similar to those of home health aides, many employers hire CNAs as home health aides.

 The NAHC holds conferences, symposiums, workshops and expositions each year.
-Most conferences are 2-4 days long and provide home health aides and other personal care workers with invaluable networking opportunities.
+Most conferences are two to four days long and provide home health aides and other personal care workers with invaluable networking opportunities.
 Conferences are usually held in large cities, though information from conferences and symposiums is available on NAHC's website.
 Home health and hospice conferences discuss home health practices, trends in patient care and leadership strategies for supervisory home health aides.